jsguides

 Return Value

 Returns undefined.
 Unlike delete(), which returns a boolean, clear() always returns undefined because it operates on all elements at once.
+There is no partial-clear variant and no return value to check—the operation either succeeds or throws.
+After clear() runs, the Set is guaranteed to be empty with size zero.

 Examples

-Basic Usage: Empty a Set
+Basic usage: emptying a Set

 const colors = new Set(['red', 'green', 'blue']);